 Perform the following calculations based on collapsed data as outlined in Section 4.2.

 Calculate and record the number of long-lived taxa score according to Table SCI 2000-1 (based on Fore et al., 2007 with minor modifications).
 Use the taxonomic order, family, and genus (or species) name of each taxon to calculate long-lived taxa richness.
-Taxonomic synonyms present in the current Florida data base are also shown as additional information.
+Taxonomic synonyms present in the current Florida database are also shown as additional information.
 Long-lived taxa require more than one year to complete their life cycles.
 Indication of all genera or all species includes only those genera and species found in Florida.

 Table SCI 2000-1.
 Long-lived macroinvertebrate taxa of Stream Condition Index (SCI).